b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 However, `ksh` is not as popular as Bash, which is the default shell in most Linux systems.
 You might find it harder to get learning resources or support for `ksh`.
 Also, `ksh` does not support tab completion, which can be useful for interactive use cases.

-If you want to make `ksh` your default shell, you can type `chsh -s ksh`.
+The `ksh` shell executable in the Termux repository is the package `loksh`, which is a Linux port of OpenBSD's ksh, and is a version of the public domain ksh or pdksh.
+If you want to make this `ksh` your default shell, you can type `chsh -s ksh`.
+In the Termux repository, there is also the MirBSD Korn Shell (`mksh`), which is an enhanced version of the public domain ksh, the pdksh.

 Source: Conversation with Bing, 22/02/2024
 1. What is Korn Shell (KSH) in UNIX/Linux System - Linux TLDR. [https://linuxtldr.com/korn-shell/](https://linuxtldr.com/korn-shell/)